LittFlower/SCU-URP-Helper/README.md

 - [hashlib](https://pypi.org/project/hashlib/)
 - [json](https://pypi.org/project/pypi-json/)

-You should install these packages firstly if you want to run the `Main.py`.
+You should install these packages first if you want to run the `Main.py`.

 Then, you should open the `staticINF.py` and edit the items about `username` and `password`.